-When you think about exploring the Riviera Maya Ruins you will most likely think first to Chichen Itza, Tulum Ruins and Coba Ruins.
-I totally get it and I’ve personally been and love all three.
-But they all have one thing in common.
-They are full of people and pretty commercialized, especially Tulum.
-There are so many Tulum Mayan ruins tours and they all go to the same places and offer pretty much the same thing.
+When you consider exploring Riviera Mayan Ruins, Chichen Itza, Tulum Ruins, and the Coba Ruins are likely the first to come to mind.
+I get it—I’ve personally been and love all three.
+But all these Riviera Maya Ruins share one thing: they’re full of people and commercialized, especially Tulum.
+There are so many Tulum Mayan Ruins tours; most go to the same places and offer virtually the same thing.

-In search of a more authentic experience for my Tulum ruins excursion, I contacted my good friends at Koox to do one of their cultural ground tours so I could see some Riviera Maya ruins that most tourists don’t get to see.
-Koox is one of my favorite tour companies as there company ethics as very aligned to my own and I love the authentic experiences they offer people.
+In search of a more authentic experience for my Mayan Ruins tour, I contacted my good friends at Koox to book a cultural ground tour of some Riviera Mayan ruins most tourists don’t see.
+Koox is one of my favorite tour companies, as I respect the company’s ethics and love the authentic experiences it offers.

-As I have already visited Coba and Chichenitza Mayan Ruins we decided on a visit to El Naranjal and Cenote Choj Ha.
-Known as the Hidden Mayan Wonders Tour in you are interested in learning more about Mayan history and exploring a relatively unexcavated site with a local guide then I can’t recommend this tour enough.
+Since I’ve already visited the Coba and Chichen Itza Riviera Mayan Ruins, we decided to visit El Naranjal and Cenote Choj Ha.
+Known as the Hidden Mayan Wonders Tour, this experience is ideal for those interested in learning about Mayan history and exploring a relatively unexcavated site.

-Our group was the only one on site and our local guide was full of fascinating stories and information about the site.
-At no point did I have to fight for a tourist-free photo, feel rushed, or feel unable to ask questions.
-It was the perfect Mayan Ruins tour for me.
-I wasn’t able to understand all of the local guides stories but that wasn’t an issue as the Koox tour guide was able to perfectly translate everything I didn’t understand into English for me.
+Our Mayan Ruins tour group was the only one on-site, and our local guide shared many fascinating stories and information about the site.
+At no point did I have to fight for a tourist-free photo or feel afraid to ask questions—it was the perfect Riviera Maya Ruins tour for me.

-The site itself is fascinating and pretty huge!
-There are secret cenotes and I even saw some baby monkeys playing in a tree.
+The site itself is fascinating and pretty huge.
+There are secret cenotes, and I even saw baby monkeys playing in a tree!

 Visiting Choj Ha Cenote

-This is the easy part!
-Al booking can be done online via their website.
-Simply click here.
-They also have a handy chat feature in case you have any questions.
+This is easy since all bookings can be done online via Koox’s website.
+The company also has a handy chat feature if you have questions or need help.